fazpass/seamless-documentation/README.Flutter.md

 # flutter_trusted_device_v2

-This is the Official flutter package for Fazpass Trusted Device V2.
-If you want to use native sdk for android, you can find it here: https://github.com/fazpass-sdk/android-trusted-device-v2 <br>
-For ios counterpart, you can find it here: https://github.com/fazpass-sdk/ios-trusted-device-v2 <br>
-You can also find this package at flutter pub.dev here: https://pub.dev/packages/flutter_trusted_device_v2 <br>
 Visit [official website](https://fazpass.com) for more information about the product and see documentation at [online documentation](https://doc.fazpass.com) for more technical details.

 ## Minimum OS